What Is a PMO in Project Management: A 2024 Guide

 Read more: 10 PMI Certifications to Level Up Your Project Management Career

-A career move into a PMO can be a good choice to build project skills and experience.
-In a PMO, you’ll have the opportunity to use and improve your skills, while also playing a key role in ensuring that projects are completed successfully.
+A career move into a PMO can be a good choice for building project skills and experience.
+In a PMO, you’ll have the opportunity to use and improve your skills while also playing a key role in ensuring that projects are completed successfully.

-If you’re starting your career in project management and want to learn job-ready skills, consider the Google Project Management: Professional Certificate, on Coursera.
-You don’t need a degree or any experience to complete it; it can provide you with valuable skills and experience that employers value.
+If you’re starting your career in project management and want to learn job-ready skills, consider the Google Project Management: Professional Certificate on Coursera.
+You don’t need a degree or any experience to complete it; it can help you gain valuable skills and experience that employers value.

 Article sources